aginity/Documentation-for-Using-Aginity-Catalog-Packages/README.md

+Go visit this [article](https://github.com/aginity/Documentation-for-Using-Aginity-Catalog-Packages) to find out what this is all about!

 # How to Import Queries Packages into Aginity Pro or Team

 1. To import download one of all of the <name>.aginitypkg files in the Github repository